 This two-day training event introduces petroleum engineers and geoscientists to fiber-optic sensing technology that is used for well and reservoir diagnostics and surveillance.
-Each day may be taken individually to satisfy a particular need (technology awareneess, review prior to beginning FO field projects, introduction to current preferred practices) or as a sequence to obtain a more thorough understanding (to move user through 'awareness" to "knowledgeable" level).

 - How fiber-optic sensors work.
-Where and how fiber-optic sensing can create value. - Technical and economic factors that influence the selection and justification for installing DAS/DTS systems in specific well - Completion and monitoring components needed to deliver a DAS/DTS-monitored - Installation and commissioning operations.
+Where and how fiber-optic sensing can create value. - Technical and economic factors that influence the selection and justification for installing DAS/DTS systems in specific well - Completion and monitoring components needed to deliver a DAS/DTS-monitored well. - · Installation and commissioning operations.

-In-Well Fiber-Optic Sensing: Introduction to the Technology and Applications (1 Day)
+Course Content: In-Well Fiber-Optic Sensing: Introduction to the Technology and Applications (1 Day)

-- What is Fiber-Optic Sensing (FOS): basic physics and engineering of the FOS system components: fibers, coatings, cabling, connectors optical fibers, sensor types, instrumentation. - Why we would want to use FOS: advantages and disadvantages vs. other sensing/ monitoring technologies.
-Overview of the different applications - Survey of FOS system deployment methods Data management and analysis/ - interpretation - Factors that influence FOS system selection High-level screening of candidate wells and justification for installing FOS
+- What is Fiber-Optic Sensing (FOS): basic physics and engineering of the FOS system components: fibers, coatings, cabling, connectors optical fibers, sensor types, instrumentation. - Why we would want to use FOS: advantages and disadvantages vs. other sensing/ monitoring technologies. - Overview of the different applications - Survey of FOS system deployment methods - Data management and analysis/ interpretation - Factors that influence FOS system selection High-level screening of candidate wells and justification for installing FOS